moonuke/moonuke.github.io/contents/experience.md

 ## Tutor

-- CS1001A - Computer Programming A, University of Science and Technology of China (USTC), 2017 Spring, Instructor: Dr. Dong Yin
+- CS1001A - Computer Programming A, University of Science and Technology of China (USTC), 2017 Spring, Instructor: Prof. Dong Yin
-- COMP6109P - Advanced Artificial Intelligence, University of Science and Technology of China (USTC), 2018 Spring, Instructor: Dr. Dong Yin
+- COMP6109P - Advanced Artificial Intelligence, University of Science and Technology of China (USTC), 2018 Spring, Instructor: Prof. Dong Yin

 ## Academic Service